rm-hull/luma.oled/README.md

 # Installing the Python Package

-From the bash prompt, enter:
+For python2, from the bash prompt, enter:

     $ sudo python setup.py install

 This will install the python files in `/usr/local/lib/python2.7` making them ready for use in other programs.

+Alternatively for python3, type:

+    $ sudo python3 setup.py install

 # Software Display Driver